Herbert M. Woolf: Woolford Farm

-Herbert Woolf was a passionate horseman and his greatest accomplishments lay in horse racing which he pursued at his 200 acre Woolford Farm in eastern Kansas.
-In addition to being a Thoroughbred horse farm, it was a country retreat where Woolf threw extravagant parties whose guests included Theodore Roosevelt and the infamous Tom Pendergast.
+Herbert Woolf's greatest accomplishments lay in horse racing which he pursued at his 200 acre Woolford Farm in eastern Kansas.
+In addition to being a Thoroughbred horse farm, it was a country retreat where Woolf threw parties whose guests included Theodore Roosevelt and the infamous Tom Pendergast.

 In 1933, Woolf paid $500 for Insco (1928–1939), a son of the great sire Sir Gallahad III.
 Insco would sire a number of successful stakes winners including two by the mare, Margaret Lawrence.
 Their first was the 1938 Kentucky Derby winner, Lawrin, and the second the 1940 Kentucky Oaks winner, Inscolassie.
 Lawrin won the 64th running of the Kentucky Derby, beating C. V. Whitney's colt, Dauber.
 Lawrin's jockey was U.S. Racing Hall of Fame inductee, Eddie Arcaro.
 His trainer was another Hall of Fame inductee, Ben A. Jones.
 Lawrin is buried next to his sire at the former Woolford Farm, now Prairie Village, Kansas.

 Woolf had hired Ben Jones after he had established a reputation of training and breeding horses at the family ranch in Parnell, Missouri.
 Ben was accompanied by his son Jimmy Jones.
 After Lawrin won the Kentucky Derby the two trainers went to work for Warren Wright, Sr. at Calumet Farm.
 At Calumet the two trained seven horses that won the Kentucky Derby including two Triple Crown of Thoroughbred Racing winners.